KittyGiraudel/sass-guidelines/index.md

   </div>
 </div>

 On the other hand, ordering properties by type makes perfect sense.
 Every font-related declarations are gathered, `top` and `bottom` are reunited and reading a ruleset kind of feels like reading a short story.
-But unless you stick to some conventions like [Idiomatic CSS](https://github.com/necolas/idiomatic-css), there is a lot of room for interpretation in this way of doing.
+But unless you stick to some conventions like [Idiomatic CSS](https://github.com/necolas/idiomatic-css), there is a lot of room for interpretation in this way of doing things.
 Where would `white-space` go: font or display?
 Where does belong `overflow` exactly?
 What is the property order within a group (it could be alphabetically, oh the irony)?

 <div class="code-block">
   <div class="code-block__wrapper" data-syntax="scss">